 When to Buy a Refrigerator

 In my experience, most stores and companies tend to offer clearance sales at the end of every other month.
-This simply means that since summer starts in May you can expect a sale in August.
+So, if Summer starts in May, you can expect items from that month to be on sale in August.

 - Cyber Monday

 - President’s Day

 - Memorial Day